MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/manage-packaged-apps-with-appcontrol.md

 ##### Create PFN rule from an installed MSIX app

-Use the following steps to create a App Control PFN rule for an app that is installed on the system:
+Use the following steps to create an App Control PFN rule for an app that is installed on the system:

 1. From the **Policy Signing Rules** page of the [App Control Wizard](https://aka.ms/wdacwizard), select **Add Custom Rule**.
 2. Check **Usermode Rule** as the Rule Scope, if not checked.